nellatuulikki/semantic_tree_generator_tira/documentation/Implementation.md

 The software is combined by three main classes:
 - SemanticTreeService
-   -  maintains software logics and therefore is responsible for creating a semantic tree.
+   -  maintains software logic and therefore is responsible for creating a semantic tree.
 Also, it enables communication between UI and entity classes (SemanticTreeNode and PropositionalParser)
 - SemanticTreeNode
    -  contains and information of a node and has all features related to adding children to a node.
 It also stores logic for all propositonal logic rules.
 - PropositionalParser
    - responsible for transforming propositional clauses to other datatypes, validation of proposition clause and splitting the propositional clause by its main connective.

+App module will start the software and creates the Flask object and import routes module.
+Routes module maintains the page address and communicates with page templates and the software logic.
+Page templates (two in this case) are found in templates directory.

 ## UI